bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:30:51

-And on the base chain, you can run a BTC Pay server or something like that that will give out a unique address every time.
+And on the base chain, you can run a BTCPay Server or something like that that will give out a unique address every time.
-That's a little bit less of a DDoS problem than an XPUBs.
+That's a little bit less of a DDoS problem than an xPubs.

 Ruben: 00:31:03

-I mean, you still have to give out a new address, right, for B2C pay server.
+I mean, you still have to give out a new address, right, for BTCPay Server.
 I still think it's a problem.
 I wonder how they solved that problem, actually, because you have the same issue where if you continually ask for addresses.

 Sjors: 00:31:11

-But an XPUB represents a thousand addresses, so your problem is a thousand times bigger, but it's the same type of problem.
+But an xPub represents a thousand addresses, so your problem is a thousand times bigger, but it's the same type of problem.

 Ruben: 00:31:18